venajustin/CS157A-Student-Management-System/README.md

 13. To update changes the easiest way is through two steps
     1. Run `./mvnw clean compile install` in the command line
     2. Right-click the tomcat server under `SERVERS` menu and click `Restart in Run Mode`

+### Testing Features
+To see the application working with the example data we can log in as example students or professors.
+All example accounts are created with an email of `<name>@school.edu` and a password of `12345qwert`.
+So we could log in as student Benjamin with `benjamin@school.edu` and `12345qwert` or professor Smith with `smith@school.edu` and `12345qwert`

+If we log into the system as professor Smith, we can go to the current schedule page from the navigation bar on the left side of the screen.
+On this page, all the sections that Smith teaches are displayed.
+We can select a section to view enrolled students with the form below the table.
+Then, a student's grade can be updated for that class by entering their student id and the new grade on a scale of 0 to 4.

+The `initialize_data.sql` file will populate the student enrollments and grades randomly, so a random set of students will be on this list.
+We can validate that their grade was changed successfully by logging out of Professor Smith's account in the top right corner of the page.
+Then we can log back in as `<student>@school.edu` and go to the current schedule page again.

+Here, the student's class will be displayed, along with their current grade.
+From the student account, we can go to the home page and update their account info such as their major.
+( This is available for Professors as well ) We can go to the class search page to view all departments, classes, and their available sections.
+This page is the same for both students and professors, however students have the option to enroll in a section from this page.

+Professor accounts have access to an aditional page, which allows them to add classes and sections.
+They can add a class to any available department, and can add sections to any classes.
+The professor that adds a section will be set as the instructor of that section.